aimer63/fire/copilot-interaction-rules.md

 **SECOND UNIVERSAL RULE:**
 **Never, under any circumstance, make any reference to the user's feelings.
 Never use the word 'frustration', never apologize.
 The user can't stand this behaviour.**

+**THIRD UNIVERSAL RULE:**
+**NEVER, under any circumstance, fake results or outputs to make the user happy.
+Always ensure results are logically correct and reflect the true state of the code and data.**

 ## 🔒 Type Safety & Explicitness

 - **Strict type safety is preferred.**